ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 This section defines the additional "token_upload" parameter.
 The parameter can be used in an access token request sent by C to the token endpoint at the AS (see {{Section 5.8.1 of RFC9200}}), as well as in the access token response sent as a reply by the AS (see {{Section 5.8.2 of RFC9200}}).

+### In the Access Token Request # {#sec-token_upload-req}

-* The "token_upload" parameter is OPTIONAL to include in an access token request.
+The "token_upload" parameter is OPTIONAL to include in an access token request.
 The presence of this parameter indicates that C opts in to use the SDC workflow defined in {{sec-workflow}}, whose actual use for uploading the issued access token to the RS is an exclusive prerogative of the AS.

 This parameter can take one of the following integer values.
 When the access token request is encoded in CBOR, those values are encoded as CBOR unsigned integers.
-The value of the parameter determines whether the follow-up access token response will have to include certain information, in the case that the AS has successfully uploaded the access token to the RS.
+The value of the parameter determines whether the follow-up access token response will have to include certain information, in the case that the AS has successfully uploaded the issued access token to the RS.

 - 0: The access token response will have to include neither the access token nor its corresponding token hash.

-    It is not useful to specify the value 0 if C wishes to use the method defined in {{RFC9770}} for receiving notifications about revoked access tokens from the AS.
+  Note that is not useful to specify the value 0 if C wishes to use the method defined in {{RFC9770}} for receiving notifications about revoked access tokens from the AS.
 In such case, C needs to specify one of the two alternative values 1 or 2 defined below.

 - 1: The access token response will have to include the token hash corresponding to the access token, but not the access token.

 - 2: The access token response will have to include the access token, but not the corresponding token hash.

 If the AS supports the SDC workflow and the access token request includes the "token_upload" parameter with value 0, 1, or 2, then the AS MAY use the SDC workflow to upload the access token to the RS on behalf of C. Otherwise, following that access token request, the AS MUST NOT use the SDC workflow.

+### In the Access Token Response # {#sec-token_upload-resp}

-* The "token_upload" parameter MUST be included in an access token response, if both the following conditions apply.
+The "token_upload" parameter MUST be included in an access token response, if both the following conditions apply.
 Otherwise, the "token_upload" parameter MUST NOT be included.

 - The corresponding access token request included the "token_upload" parameter, with value 0, 1, or 2.

 - The AS has attempted to upload the issued access token to the RS as per the SDC workflow, irrespective of the result of the token upload.

+The following refers to three possible cases, with reference to the issued access token and the resulting access token response:

+* CASE_1 - The issued access token is the first one of a new token series, aligned with the access token request that asked for issuing the first access token of a new token series.

+* CASE_2 - The issued access token is not the first one in a token series, aligned with the access token request that asked to dynamically update the access rights of C, i.e., to issue a new access token of an existing token series.

+* CASE_3 - The issued access token is the first one of a new token series, although the access token request asked to dynamically update the access rights of C, i.e., to issue a new access token of an existing token series.

+  {{sec-new-series-on-the-fly}} further describes this case, according to which the AS creates a new token series "on the fly", after receiving a specific error from the RS when uploading an access token originally intended for updating the access rights of C.

 When the "token_upload" parameter is included in the access token response, it can take one of the following integer values.
 When the access token response is encoded in CBOR, those values are encoded as CBOR unsigned integers.

+- If CASE_1 or CASE_2 applies and the token upload at the RS was successful, then the "token_upload" parameter MUST encode the value 0.

-  - If the token upload to the RS was not successful, then the "token_upload" parameter MUST encode the value 1.
+- If CASE_1 or CASE_2 applies and the token upload at the RS was not successful, then the "token_upload" parameter MUST encode the value 1.

-    In this case, the access token response MUST include the "access_token" parameter specifying the issued access token.
+- If CASE_3 applies and the token upload at the RS was successful, then the "token_upload" parameter MUST encode the value 2.

-  - If the token upload at the RS was successful, then the "token_upload" parameter MUST encode the value 0.
+- If CASE_3 applies and the token upload at the RS was not successful, then the "token_upload" parameter MUST encode the value 3.

+In the case that the "token_upload" parameter encodes the value 1 or 3, the access token response MUST include the "access_token" parameter specifying the issued access token.

-    In this case, the access token response can include additional parameters as defined below, depending on the value of the "token_upload" parameter in the corresponding access token request.
+Instead, in the case that the "token_upload" parameter encodes the value 0 or 2, the access token response can include additional parameters as defined below, depending on the value of the "token_upload" parameter in the corresponding access token request:

 - If the "token_upload" parameter in the access token request specified the value 0, then the access token response MUST NOT include the "access_token" parameter and MUST NOT include the "token_hash" parameter defined in {{sec-token_hash}}.

 - If the "token_upload" parameter in the access token request specified the value 1, then the access token response MUST NOT include the "access_token" parameter and MUST include the "token_hash" parameter defined in {{sec-token_hash}}, specifying the hash corresponding to the issued access token and computed as defined in {{sec-token_hash}}.

 - If the "token_upload" parameter in the access token request specified the value 2, then the access token response MUST include the "access_token" parameter specifying the issued access token and MUST NOT include the "token_hash" parameter defined in {{sec-token_hash}}.

+When C receives an access token response that includes the "token_upload" parameter encoding the value 2 or 3, C is explicitly told that the issued access token is the first one of a new token series.
+That is, the dynamic update of access rights that was asked through the access token request has not happened, and the RS does not have the expected secure communication association shared with C anymore (see {{sec-updated_rights}}).
+Consequently, C takes the next steps with the RS according to the profile of ACE used, e.g., C establishes a secure communication association with the RS and bound to the issued access token.

 ### Examples